yannisl/phd/phd-fontmanager.md

 ###The `phd` LaTeX2e package

-The `phd-fontmanager` latex package and the class with the same name provide convenient methods to create new styles for books, reports and articles.
+The `phd-fontmanager` latex package is part of the `phd` package and the class with the same name.
+The `phd` package provides convenient methods to create new styles for books, reports and articles.
 It also loads the most commonly used packages and resolves conflicts.
+The `phd-fontmanager` provides functions and key values for managing font usage in documents.

-This work consists of the file  `phd.dtx`, and the derived files   `phd.ins`,  `phd.pdf`, and `phd.sty`.
+This work consists of the file  `phd-fontmanager.dtx`, and the derived files   `phd-fontmanager.ins`,  `phd-fontmanager.pdf`, and `phd-fontmanager.sty`.

 ###Installation

 run
           phd-lua.bat on windows
           pdflatex phd.dtx
           makeindex -s gind.ist -g phd

 If you have any difficulties with the package come and join us at http://tex.stackexchange.com and post a new question or